 Our policy is to include any new subsidiaries that have been acquired in the first six months of the reporting period.
-As such, we have included De Vijver Media in Belgium acquired in 2019. .
+As such, we have included Sunrise in Switzerland acquired end of 2020 and De Vijver Media in Belgium acquired in 2019.
+Sunrise is therefore included for the first time in our 2021 report and De Vijver Media included since 2020.

 In terms of disposals, our policy is to exclude any subsidiaries where we no longer have operational control during the reporting period.
 During 2017, we completed the Liberty Latin America Split-off Transaction, which included Cable & Wireless Communications, VTR and Liberty Puerto Rico and the sale of UPC Austria to T-Mobile.
 Furthermore, in 2019 we completed the transaction of Unitymedia in Germany and our UPC brands in Hungary, the Czech republic and Romania to Vodafone and our satellite service brand DTH in Luxemburg to M7.
-Therefore, we have excluded these operations from our 2020 reporting.
+Therefore, we have excluded these operations from our 2021 reporting.